 Gibraltar Airport Information: Where your Adventure Begins

-Gibraltar Airport is located at the southern-most tip of the Costa del Sol, making it an ideal gateway airport for these vacationers staying anywhere from La Linea to Marbella, as well as being ideal for visitors to the Rock.
-Visitors to North Africa do well with Gibraltar Airport, just a few kilometers from the continent.
+Gibraltar Airport is located at the southern-most tip of the Costa del Sol, making it an ideal gateway airport for holiday makers and explorers to explore two continents.

 Gibraltar Airport *

 If you’ve never before flown into Gibraltar Airport, also known as North Front Airport, you’ll be amazed and fascinated by the view of cars lined up on the road connecting to Spain, Winston Churchill Avenue, as traffic is shut down waiting for your plane to cross their road as it lands in this fascinating piece of Britain adjoining Spain.

 It’s one of the very few international airports that literally crosses a highway.
 But hurry.
 This delightful experience will disappear when they complete the much talked-about tunnel beneath the runway.

 The roadway, which is the only link between Spain and Gibraltar, will soon lose its routine day to day traffic upon the completion of the new vehicular tunnel.

 Pedestrians, though, still will be able to cross this road and will not be rerouted to the new road and tunnel.
 The new two lane roadway will pass under the terminal and will split in two.

 A roundabout will facilitate connecting to Devil’s Tower Road and Winston Churchill Avenue.
 Certainly, traffic flow will be improved by the new tunnel, and safety will be improved as well since drivers will no longer be subject to unplanned delays and the attendant annoyances caused by the planes taking off and landing.